 - where ACCC action is likely to have a worthwhile educative or deterrent effect, and/or

-Where appropriate the ACCC may also pursue matters that will assist to clarify aspects of the law, especially newer provisions of the Act.
+- where ACCC action will assist to clarify aspects of the law, especially newer provisions of the Act.

-The ACCC will also always prioritise the assessment of product safety issues which have the potential to cause serious harm to consumers.
-The ACCC’s product safety activities are currently focussed on unsafe imports and the regulation of chemicals in consumer products.
+The ACCC will also always prioritise product safety issues which have the potential to cause serious harm to consumers.

 In addition to those matters that demonstrate the factors above, the ACCC is currently prioritising its work in the following areas:

-- competition and consumer issues in highly concentrated sectors, in particular in the supermarket and fuel sectors
+- competition and consumer issues in the agriculture sector

 While the ACCC will focus its current activities in these priority areas, it will continue to monitor compliance in areas previously identified as priorities and take action where necessary.

-When the ACCC decides not to pursue enforcement action in relation to complaints it receives, it may nevertheless:
+When the ACCC decides not to pursue enforcement action in relation to reports it receives, it may nevertheless:

-- provide information to the parties to help them deal with the matter and gain a better understanding of the Act even where a possible contravention of the Act is unlikely
+- provide information to parties to help them deal with the matter and gain a better understanding of the Act

-- postpone or cease investigations where insufficient information is available to it, with a view to later investigation should further information become available
+- postpone or cease investigations with a view to later investigation should further information become available

-- draw the possible contravention to relevant parties’ attention and provide information to encourage rectification and future compliance where the possible contravention appears accidental, of limited detriment to consumers and of limited gain to the business concerned
+- draw the issue to relevant parties’ attention and provide information to encourage rectification and future compliance

 - place the relevant parties on notice about the ACCC’s concerns and the possibility of future investigation and action should the conduct continue or re-emerge